psychemedia/storytelling-notes/gwion-bach.md

 While Gwion held the hideous child.

 But from the cauldron rose a smoke
-That filled with darkness all the air :
+That filled with darkness all the air:
 When through its folds the torchlight broke,
 Nor Gwion, nor the boy, was there.